How Much Omega-3 Fish Oil Should I Take?

 EPA is widely regarded for its anti-inflammatory benefits and is why we have included a high percentage of it in our omega-3 liquid.

-As a brand, we found that supplementing with a high quality omega-3 fish oil improved our recovery from exercise and enabled us to train harder, more regularly.
+We found that supplementing with a high quality omega-3 fish oil improved our recovery from exercise and enabled us to train harder, more regularly.

 DHA is important too - particularly for brain and eye health - so we’ve included a strong level to ensure these areas of your health are covered too.

-So, how much should YOU take?
+So, how much OMEGA 3 should YOU take?

 This very much depends on who you are, what you do and what your diet looks like.